 Difficulty: Moderate

-Lutherville-Timonium offers a trying 10.9-mile hiking loop in the Merryman’s Mill Trail.
-Even though I have given the Merryman’s Mill Trail a moderate hike rating, it is a bit more challenging because of the distance.
+Lutherville-Timonium offers a trying 9-mile hiking loop in the Merryman’s Mill Trail.
+Even though I have given this trail a moderate rating, it is a bit more challenging because of the distance.
 In April, parts of the trail can be a bit muddy due to those April showers.
-I am told that the trails are open year-round, making it popular with snowshoers and mountain bikers alike.
+I am told the trail is open year-round, making it popular with snowshoers and mountain bikers.
 The chances of encountering other hikers are higher.
 The lake is used quite a bit for fishing, and you may spot a few anglers off the lake banks.
-Dogs on a leash are also welcomed on the trails.
-This trail receives high marks from the AllTrails app for its water view and wildlife.
+Leashed dogs are welcome.
+This trail receives high marks from the AllTrails app for its water views and wildlife.

 Elevation gain: 62 feet